Andrew Baines: Career

 In 1999, he became a full-time painter, on the advice of his wife Jacqueline.

-In 2008, during the global financial crisis, Baines accumulated a lot of debt, and almost found himself homeless.
+During the 2008 financial crisis, Baines accumulated a lot of debt, and almost found himself homeless.

 Baines's work has attracted media attention through his "human sculptures" on coasts around the country, which have parallels with the work of Storm Thorgerson, known for his Pink Floyd album covers.